-Harris County Election Administrator’s Office continues to ensure every voter with a disability can vote in accordance with the Americans with Disabilities Act (ADA).
+Harris County Clerk's Office Elections Department continues to ensure every voter with a disability can vote in accordance with the Americans with Disabilities Act (ADA).
 As we develop more opportunities across Harris County to foster an inclusive community, we have increased effective communication accessibility to people who have vision, hearing, or speech disabilities (communication disabilities).
 Effective communication simply means that whatever is written or spoken must be as clear and understandable to people with disabilities as it is for people who do not have disabilities.
 To meet this obligation, Harris County Elections Administrator’s Office, whenever necessary, provides, free of charge, appropriate auxiliary aids and services to individuals with disabilities, including to a voter's parent, spouse, or companion.

 The goal is to ensure that communication with people with communication disabilities is equally effective as communication with people without disabilities.